 “To take a photograph is to align the head, the eye and the heart.
 It’s a way of life” – Henri Cartier-Bresson

 There is an element of mystery, movement, and humor in Cartier-Bresson’s work that has inspired many photographers.
-His background in cinematography also contributed to his candid, photojournalistic approach to photography.
-Cartier-Bresson purchased his first Leica in 1933 and that’s when the magic began.
+His background in cinematography also contributed to his candid, photojournalistic approach to

 Cartier-Bresson was imprisoned for three years during the Nazi occupation and successfully escaped.
 He worked for the French underground thereafter and took portraits of various artists including Matisse, Bonnard, and Braque.
 He also co-founded an agency called Magnum which led him to travel all over the world for the next twenty years.

 If there’s one thing we can take away from Cartier-Bresson’s work, it’s patience and flow.
 To become a great photographer, one must be patient and observe the world around you with ease and flow.
-Cartier-Bresson was a master at capturing the right moment at the exact right time, and it was hugely due to his patience and candid approach to photography
+Cartier-Bresson was a master at capturing the right moment at the exact right time, and it was hugely due to his patience and candid approach to

 4. Cindy Sherman